At least 40% of your customer base is slipping through the cracks. They’re bouncing off your site,...

 However, the traditional financing environment is tough.
 Banks work to avoid risk, and handing someone a pile of cash that could go to multiple places is a dicey proposition.
 That’s reflected by the fact that business loans from big banks currently sit at a 13.6% approval rate—not an encouraging number, especially for entrepreneurs who have limited time in business, little collateral, bad credit, or all of the above.

 Fortunately, big banks aren’t the only lending option for small businesses.
 Large retailers often offer their own payment plans, and point-of-sale financing is exploding—it’s expected to make up 16% of lending products by 2023.
-And for business owners looking to purchase equipment, the terms get even better: because the financing is self-collateralized (that is, the capital can be recovered by simply repossessing the equipment), it’s less risky for all parties.
+And for business owners looking to purchase equipment, the terms get even better: because the leasing is self-collateralized (that is, the capital can be recovered by simply repossessing the equipment), it’s less risky for all parties.
 Clicklease can help small businesses get the equipment they need to bring in revenue without breaking into their cash reserves.

 Find the Ideal Customer